isaactan98/portfolio/README.md

 $ npm run generate
 ```

-# This project is to step my foot into Nuxt JS by building a portfolio with Vuesax UI Framework.
+# This project is to step my foot into Nuxt JS by building a portfolio with TailwindCSS.
 ## `Tools`
 ### Vue, Nuxt, TailwindCSS